Green Lane, George Town

-Green Lane is a major thoroughfare within the suburb of Batu Lanchang near George Town in Penang, Malaysia.
-Part of Penang Middle Ring Road, Green Lane starts from the intersection with Scotland Road and Air Itam Road, and stretches southwards to the Udini Roundabout within the Gelugor suburb.
+Green Lane is a major thoroughfare within the city of George Town in the Malaysian state of Penang.
+Part of Penang Middle Ring Road, Green Lane starts from the intersection with Scotland and Ayer Itam roads, and stretches southwards to the Udini Roundabout.

 Once a quiet, leafy road, Green Lane has witnessed rapid urbanisation since the 1950s, turning it into an affluent neighbourhood.
 Even so, the road is still well-known for its greenery, with mature trees lining both sides of Green Lane, as well as its central divider.
 Green Lane is also where two of Penang's top missionary schools – Penang Free School and Convent Green Lane – are located.

 Etymology

 Whilst Green Lane was officially renamed as Jalan Masjid Negeri in the 1980s, local Penangites still refer to the road as Green Lane.
 This is partly because the new name sounds unwieldy, but also reflects a strong sense of conservatism among the locals, who view Penang's colonial history as part of their local identity.